wrpaape/red_black/README.md

 retrieve **GUARANTEED** member `key` from the container
 `get` returns member key comparing equal to input `key` (and `length`).
-`RedBlackTree` provides `get_min`/`get_max` to retrieve the smallest/largest key in the container without comparisons.
+`RedBlackTree` provides `get_min`/`get_max` to retrieve the smallest/largest key in `tree` without comparisons.
 This call will segfault or worse if `key` is not present in the container or if `tree` is empty in the case of `get_min`/`get_max`.